SimonBiggs/scriptedforms/README.md

 pip install scriptedforms
 ```

-Then to copy the following into a python prompt:
+Then copy the following into a python prompt:

 ```python
 import scriptedforms as sf